pablogarciaprado/CodeAlchemy/content/concepts_glossary.md

 In Google Cloud terms, API keys identify the calling project making the call to an API.
 By identifying the calling project, API keys enable usage information to be associated with that project, and they can reject calls from projects that haven't been granted access or enabled by the API.

+> An API key is less likely to be logged or saved in browser history if it is specified in a header.

 ### OAuth
 OAuth tokens are similar to API keys in their format, but they are more secure and can be linked to user accounts or identities.
 These tokens are used primarily when APIs give a developer the means to access user data.